-I made a wonderful Italian dish into a soup, Chicken Marsala, and it’s THE most popular post I’ve ever shared on Facebook.
+Chicken soup.
+Truly loved by all!
+Now I’ve made a wonderful Italian dish, chicken piccata, into a chicken piccata soup!
+Another great chicken soup with an Italian dish twist is Chicken Marsala, and it’s THE most popular post I’ve ever shared on Facebook.
 Seen by over 160k and shared over 1,300 times!

 With that popularity, I thought I’d take another loved Italian dish, Chicken Piccata, and make it also into a soup.
 There’s nothing about this soup that not fabulous.
 And, you’ll think you’re eating the traditional dish, but using a spoon so as not to miss one bit of the broth!